Codecademy/docs/content/html/concepts/semantic-html/terms/meter/meter.md

   - 'paths/front-end-engineer-career-path'
 ---

-The `<meter>` semantic tag represents either a fractional value or a scalar value within a known range.
-Also known as a gauge.
-Used to represent a range.
+The `<meter>` semantic tag is used to represent a fractional or a scalar value within a known range.
+This form of representation is known as a gauge.

 > **Note**: The `<meter>` tag should not be used to indicate progress (as in a progress bar).